jampacreations/rivium/README.md

-# Rivium News Headlines - Application With Angular and Material Design
+# Rivium News Headlines

+Application With Angular and Material Design.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Setup